10NUT69/iamasina/docs/codex-handoff.md

 ## Latest Changes

+- 2026-06-06: Updated the shared combobox autofill guard so touch/pen/coarse-pointer interactions release `readonly` immediately, restoring the mobile keyboard path while keeping the delayed desktop release used for password-manager suppression.
 - 2026-06-03: Added project handoff workflow via `AGENTS.md` and this file.
 - 2026-06-03: Added Romanian display names with diacritics for localities, updated `CountiesSeeder` to use them, added migrations to update existing `localities.name`, and synchronized legacy `services.city` from `localities.name`.
 - 2026-06-03: Hid browser-native clear controls on combobox search inputs so only the custom `ia-combobox__clear` button is shown.